Observation

 Data collection Systematic Exploratory

-Use case Quantitative / formal studies Qualitative / exploratory studies
+Typical use Quantitative or formal studies Qualitative or exploratory studies

 Observation means: